Stanford Acceptance Rate: Class of...

 The term “Ivy League” originally referred to an athletic conference formed in 1954, made up of eight prestigious private universities in the northeastern U.S.: Harvard, Yale, Princeton, Columbia, Brown, Dartmouth, UPenn, and Cornell.

 Over time, “Ivy League” became shorthand for prestige, rigorous academics, and deep-rooted traditions.
-Today, these schools consistently rank among the top universities in the world, drawing tens of thousands of applicants each year—most of whom won’t make the cut.
+Today, these schools consistently rank among the top universities in the world, drawing tens of thousands of applicants each year, most of whom won’t make the cut.

-For the Class of 2028, Harvard once again took the top spot as the hardest Ivy League school to get into, with an acceptance rate of just 3.6%.
-Here’s how the next most selective Ivy League schools for the Class of 2028 compare:
+For the Class of 2029, Harvard once again took the top spot as the hardest Ivy League school to get into, with an acceptance rate of just 4.18%.
+Here’s how the next most selective Ivy League schools for the Class of 2029 compare:

 Other Ivy League schools with relatively higher acceptance rates include: